githubEdit

 We run net view \\hathor, which shows us a share SMB share:

-We can mount this share by running net use x: \\hathor\share (from this SuperUser answer).
+We can mount this share by running net use x: \\hathor\share (from this SuperUser answerarrow-up-right).
 However, if we try to read it with dir X:\ we get "Access is denied."
 We can run net use x: /delete to unmount the share.

 Contents of the share: